bbauska/JS-Basics-Unlock/README.md

 -   For deep nesting, consider using libraries designed for immutability (e.g., Immer, Immutable.js) to simplify state management.

-Understanding how to properly manage and manipulate data when it\'s passed to functions is crucial for ensuring the reliability and predictability of your JavaScript code.
+Understanding how to properly manage and manipulate data when it&#39;s passed to functions is crucial for ensuring the reliability and predictability of your JavaScript code.